The Pros and Cons Of Equity Release Products In 2024

 Anyone over 55 who owns their own property may be eligible for an equity release plan, although some providers have higher age requirements than others.
 You don’t need to have paid off your mortgage either – many lenders will accept applications with outstanding mortgages on them, too.

-In terms of how much money you can borrow through an equity release scheme, this depends on several factors, including the type of plan chosen and the amount of available equity in your property.
-Generally speaking, though, most people can borrow between 10% and 60% of their total property value depending on these criteria and any other restrictions the lender sets.
+How much money you can borrow through an equity release scheme depends on several factors, including the type of plan chosen and the amount of available equity in your property.
+Generally speaking, though, most people can borrow between 10% and 60% of their total property value, depending on these criteria and any other restrictions the lender sets.

 When it comes to repaying what has been borrowed via an equity release scheme there are two options; either when you die or if you decide to move into long-term care (although not all plans offer this option).

-In both cases, any remaining debt will be repaid using proceeds from selling the house after death or moving into care, respectively.
+In both cases, any remaining debt will be repaid using proceeds from selling the house after death or moving into care.
 So it’s important that family members understand how this works before signing up for any kind of loan agreement involving their parents’ homes.

 Finally, when looking for an appropriate provider, it pays dividends to shop around and compare different offers carefully before deciding which one is right for you – as rates vary significantly between companies offering similar products.